Episcopal polity: Methodist churches

 A number of Methodist churches often use episcopal polity for historical as well as practical reasons, albeit to limited use.
 Methodists often use the term connexionalism or connexional polity in addition to "episcopal".
 Nevertheless, the powers of the Methodist episcopacy can be relatively strong and wide-reaching compared to traditional conceptions of episcopal polity.

 In the Free Methodist Church, bishops are elected.

-In the United Methodist Church, bishops are elected for life, can serve up to two terms in a specific conference (three if special permission is given), are responsible for ordaining and appointing clergy to pastor churches, perform many administrative duties, preside at the annual sessions of the regional Conferences and at the quadrennial meeting of the worldwide General Conference, have authority for teaching and leading the church on matters of social and doctrinal import, and serve to represent the denomination in ecumenical gatherings.
+In the United Methodist Church, bishops are elected for life, can serve up to two terms in a specific conference (three if special permission is given), are responsible for ordaining and appointing clergy to pastor churches, perform many administrative duties, preside at the annual sessions of the regional conferences and at the quadrennial meeting of the worldwide General Conference, have authority for teaching and leading the church on matters of social and doctrinal import, and serve to represent the denomination in ecumenical gatherings.
 United Methodist bishops in the United States serve in their appointed conferences, being moved to a new "Episcopal Area" after 8 (or 12) years, until their mandated retirement at the end of the quadrennium following their sixty-sixth birthday.

 The Methodist Church in Great Britain holds that all ordained ministers are equal in terms of spirituality.
 However, for practical management lines are drawn into President of Conference, Chair of District, Superintendent Minister, Minister.
 However, all are ministers.
 The Fellowship of Independent Methodist Churches is non-episcopal.
 Similarly, the Congregational Methodist Church has a congregational polity.

-Anabaptist Churches
+Anabaptist churches

 Most Anabaptist churches of the plain dress tradition follow an episcopal system, at least in name.
 Congregational governance is strongly emphasized, and each congregation elects its pastor.
 Bishops enforce inter-congregational unity and may discipline pastors for breaking from traditional norms.

-Other Protestant churches
+Quasi-Episcopal churches

-The Reformed Church of Hungary and Lutheran churches in continental Europe may sometimes be called “episcopal”.
-In these latter cases, the form of government is not radically different from the presbyterian form, except that their councils of bishops have hierarchical jurisdiction over the local ruling bodies to a greater extent than in most Presbyterian and other Reformed churches.
+The Reformed Church of Hungary and Lutheran churches in continental Europe may sometimes be called "episcopal".
+Although these denominations may have an episcopal appearance, their form of government is not radically different from the presbyterian form, except that their councils of bishops have hierarchical jurisdiction over the local ruling bodies to a greater extent than in most Reformed churches.
+However, they don't maintain the historical episcopate and their "bishops" are actually superintendents in ministerial succession.
 As mentioned, the Lutheran Church in Sweden and Finland (along with Lutheran Churches established in various parts of the world by missionaries from these denominations) are exceptions, claiming apostolic succession in a pattern somewhat like the Anglican churches.
 Otherwise, forms of polity are not mandated in the Lutheran churches, as it is not regarded as having doctrinal significance.

+Other Protestant churches

-Old World Lutheranism, for historical reasons, has tended to adopt Erastian theories of episcopal authority (by which church authority is to a limited extent sanctioned by secular government).
+Old World Lutheranism, for historical reasons, has tended to adopt Erastian theories of episcopal authority (by which church authority is, to a limited extent, sanctioned by secular government).
 In the United States, Lutheran churches tend to adopt a form of government that grants congregations more independence, but ultimately has an episcopal structure.
 A small minority of Episcopal Baptists exists.